wkumari/draft-wkumari-opsawg-sdi/README.md

    start using it.
 If this fails, the device with either abort the auto-install process, or will repeat this process until it succeeds.

-   Note that the device only needs DHCP and to be able to download the config file; after the initial power-on in the factory it never needs to access the Internet or vendor or certificate publication server - it (and only it) has the private key and so has the ability to decrypt the config file.
+   Note that the device only needs to be able to download the config file; after the initial power-on in the factory it never needs to access the Internet or vendor or certificate publication server - it (and only it) has the private key and so has the ability to decrypt the config file.

+   Note that, as with much of the rest of this document, the method used to